dmitriy-zverev/peril/README.md

 For questions and support:
 - Open an issue on GitHub
-- Check the [Boot.dev Learn Pub/Sub course](https://learn.boot.dev/learn-pub-sub) for foundational concepts
+- Check the [Boot.dev Learn Pub/Sub repo](https://github.com/bootdotdev/learn-pub-sub-starter) for started project

 ---